Water News

 Media Alert: Hunter Survey Available for Green Bay and Lake Michigan

-Hosted by the U.S. Geological Survey, the questionnaire will collect public feedback about waterfowl harvest and regulations for the Wisconsin Open Water Zone that will be effective for the 2021 through 2025 waterfowl hunting seasons.
+[ad_1] Hosted by the U.S. Geological Survey, the questionnaire will collect public feedback about waterfowl harvest and regulations for the Wisconsin Open Water Zone that will be effective for the 2021 through 2025 waterfowl hunting seasons.
 Input from hunters will help natural resource managers develop regulations for the Open Water Zone.
-The new Open Water Zone will begin …
+The new Open Water Zone will …

 Read moreMedia Alert: Hunter Survey Available for Green Bay and Lake Michigan